arthur-van-acker/python-gui-project-template/docs/TEMPLATE-USAGE-GUIDE.md

 # Template Usage Guide & Design Rationale

-This document walks you through adopting the Tic Tac Toe template for your own CustomTkinter projects and details the engineering decisions baked into the current setup.
+This document walks you through adopting the YourApp Starter template for your own CustomTkinter projects and details the engineering decisions baked into the current setup.
 Follow the steps in order; each stage explains *what* to do and *why* the template encourages that workflow.

 ---